malcprentice/malcprentice.github.io/Project-BookSummary.md

 7. Who are the other characters?
 (Name/relationship e.g. brother, enemy)
 8. How did it start?
 9. What was the main problem?
-10. What happened then?
-(2-3 main events max)
+10. What happened in the end?
 11. Was there a moral (教訓)?
 12. Your [reflection ](https://alba-english.org/Style-WriteReadingAndListeningReflections.html)on the book (good/bad/interesting/boring, why)